 Workers’ compensation benefits explicitly cover two types of injuries: specific and cumulative.
 Specific injuries are those obtained through an accident, while cumulative injuries build up over time.
 Cumulative injuries are often due to repetitive work conditions.
 One type of cumulative injury could cause hypertension and heart disease due to repetitive emotional stress and workplace tension.
 This provision would allow a heart attack to be tied to workplace conditions.

 Because workers’ compensation claims for heart bypass surgery are incredibly difficult to prove, it is highly recommended that you consult with a skilled workers’ compensation attorney if you suffered an on-the-job heart attack.
 The Chicago workers’ compensation attorneys at Ankin Law focus on helping injured workers collect full and fair compensation, including claims that are difficult to prove.
 We will advise you of your legal rights and help you pursue any possible legal claims.
-Contact the experienced Chicago workplace injury lawyers at Ankin Law Office at (312) 600-0000 to schedule a free consultation.
+Contact the experienced Chicago workplace injury lawyers at Ankin Law at (312) 600-0000 to schedule a free consultation.

 Additional Reading on Workers’ Compensation in Illinois